 Andriy has performed with artists such as Dave Young (bass), Reg Schwager (guitar) and many more… Andriy first appeared at the UpTown Waterloo Jazz Festival in 2003.
 He regularly performs in KW and Toronto, and has been invited many times to the KW Chamber Music Society (Waterloo), Registry Theatre (Kitchener), Centre in the Square (Kitchener) and River Run Centre (Guelph).

 His performing genres include swing, bossa nova, samba, ballad, movie themes, ragtime, rock, blues, country and Russian and Ukrainian folk music.

 She is a scholarship winner of the “New Names” competition and a third- prize winner in the All-Ukrainian Chopin Competition; she was also awarded the diploma prize at the First International Competition for Young Pianists in Memory of Vladimir Horowitz (1995).
-She made concert trips to the United States in 1991 and 1996 and to France in 1994.
+She made concert trips to the United States (1991-1996) and to France (1994).

 Since arriving in Canada in 2002, Olena has been actively performing at the K-W Chamber Music Society, Centre in the Square (Kitchener), Maureen Forrester Hall (Waterloo), River Run Centre (Guelph), and Roy Thomson Hall (Toronto).

 She is especially devoted to playing chamber music, and frequently collaborates with instrumentalists and singers.
-She is accompanying the Kitchener-Waterloo Philharmonic Chamber Choir and has been featured in Grand Philharmonic Choir concerts for a number of seasons.
+She has accompanied to the Grand Philharmonic Chamber Singers and has been featured in Grand Philharmonic Choir concerts on a number of occasions.

 Aside from performing, Olena is an active and dedicated piano teacher whose students excel in festivals and RCM examinations.